Gibbatron/Gibbatron.github.io/rnaseq-course-pre.md

 - GSEA application is needed at the end of the course to analyse our DEGs.
 - Go to the following [webpage and download GSEA version 4.3.2](https://data.broadinstitute.org/gsea-msigdb/gsea/software/desktop/4.3/) (latest version may not work for everyone so we are using this one).
-- Make sure you click on the download relevant to your operating system: GSEA_MacApp for Mac, GSEA_Win for Windows, GSEA_Linux for Linux.
+- Make sure you click on the download relevant to your operating system: GSEA_MacApp for Mac, GSEA_Win for Windows, GSEA_Linux for Linux. **Make sure you download the installer (.exe for Windows)**
 - Unzip the file by double clicking or right-clicking and selecting unzip.
 Windows users: you may need to run as administrator if you are getting any problems with your antivirus software.
 - Now you should have, in the same location, your `GSEA_4.3.2.app`.
 - You can move this app to anywhere you want and it will still work when you open it.